gongl1/USPTO-Project-2-Data-Visualization/README.md

-## Page 1: It provides an interactive choropleth chart for patent distributions in USA.
+## Page 1: It provides an interactive choropleth chart for patents distributions in USA.

 ![1-Logo](Images/Page1.PNG)